OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 The objective here is to prevent that the *VulnerableApplication* performs call to arbitrary applications, so, only the expected *routes* will be opened at network level.

-The Firewall component, as a specific device or using the one provided within the operating system, will be used here define the legitimate flows.
+The Firewall component, as a specific device or using the one provided within the operating system, will be used here to define the legitimate flows.

-In the schema below we show the goal that we want the achieve by leveraging the Firewall component, using this way, even if an application is vulnerable to SSRF, the attacker can only call applications that are part of legitimate flows:
+In the schema below, we show the goal that we want the achieve by leveraging the Firewall component, using this way, even if an application is vulnerable to SSRF, the attacker can only call applications that are part of legitimate flows:

 ![Case 1 for Network layer protection about flows that we want to prevent](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_Case1_NetworkLayer_PreventFlow.png)